Ethoe/S11LoL/README.md

 - Mythic items will have their mythic passive stat next to them, each completed item minus the mythic itself  and boots will give that stat.

-- Ability haste is the percent more spells that you can cast, 100 haste means you can cast your ability 100% more times, twice as much\
+- Ability haste is the percent more spells that you can cast, 100 haste means you can cast your ability 100% more times, twice as much.
+There is no cap to haste.\
   65 haste ~~ 40cdr\
   100 haste ~~ 50cdr\
   15 haste ~~ 13cdr